K Health raises $45 million to apply AI to telemedicine

 The results page shows a list of outcomes experienced by people in similar health circumstances, along with a percentage indicating the likelihood of each diagnosis.
 Reports and profiles can be shared with clinicians via a HIPAA-compliant messaging feature ahead of telemedical or in-person appointments, if users so choose.

 K Health recently partnered with Anthem to develop a cobranded version of K — CareSpree — that lets the carrier’s over 40 million members chat with a doctor for “less than a copay.”
-For in-person doctor visits, magnetic-resonance-imaging scans, and X-rays, the CareSpree enables users to schedule appointments at participating health care providers and pay a pre-negotiated price.
+For in-person doctor visits, magnetic-resonance-imaging scans, and X-rays, CareSpree enables users to schedule appointments at participating health care providers and pay a prenegotiated price.

 K Health is funded in part by Maccabi and Morris Kahn Institute for Research and Innovation, the tech incubation arm of Tel Aviv, Israel-based health maintenance organization (HMO) Maccabi Health.
 Profits from the app are reinvested into K Health’s database.